 BIO-4a: An interpretive program shall be developed by a qualified biologist in cooperation with the project landscape architect which serves to educate park visitors and trail users of the sensitivity of Kelly Creek and D Street tributary as wildlife movement corridors, and the importance of remaining outside the southern portion of the site to protect the stock pond and surrounding uplands to CRLF and other wildlife that are sensitive to human disturbance.
 The interpretive program shall be integrated into the final Landscape Plan for the project.
 Interpretive elements of the program shall include use of permanent signage at the trail heads, all pedestrian bridge crossings, and other critical locations.
-The signage shall explain the sensitivity of the open space for wildlife and the importance of staying on the improved trails and out of restricted areas.
-Dogs, cats, and other pets shall be provided at the trail heads at D Street and Windsor Drive explaining this restriction and need to prevent harassment of wildlife by unleashed pets.
+The signage shall explain the sensitivity of the open space for wildlife and the importance Planning Commission Resolution No. 2022-11 Page 27 of staying on the improved trails and out of restricted areas.
+Dogs, cats, and other pets shall be leashed at all times in the open space areas on the site, and signage shall be provided at the trail heads at D Street and Windsor Drive explaining this restriction and need to prevent harassment of wildlife by unleashed pets.

 - BIO-4b: The existing plywood barrier fence on the east side of the D Street concrete box culvert undercrossing shall be removed as part of initial construction activities to improve opportunities for wildlife movement along the Kelly Creek corridor.
 Replacement fencing at this undercrossing shall be prohibited to prevent future obstruction of wildlife movement along Kelly Creek. - BIO-4c: Fencing, signage, dense native vegetation, and other deterrents shall be used as part of the interpretive program to adequately contain livestock, equestrians and other visitors with their pets from sensitive wildlife areas, including Kelly Creek, the D Street tributary, and stock pond.
 Exclusionary fencing used to contain livestock and control access by visitors and their pets shall be wildlife-friendly in design, such as barbed wire with a smooth bottom wire.
-Signs shall be posted along the trails limiting access of equestrian to designated trails at all times. - BIO-4d: The existing fencing between the western boundary of the project site and Helen Putnam Regional Park south of Kelly Creek shall be removed where it borders lands to be dedicated as permanent open space on the project site, and replaced with wildlife-friendly fencing, such as barbed wire with smooth bottom wire, if fencing is necessary.
+Signs shall be posted along the trails limiting access of equestrian to designated trails at all times. - BIO-4d: The existing fencing between the western boundary of the project site and Helen Putnam Regional Park south of Kelly Creek shall be removed where it borders lands to be dedicated as permanent open space on the project site, and replaced with wildlifefriendly fencing, such as barbed wire with smooth bottom wire, if fencing is necessary.
 This would improve opportunities for wildlife movement between the existing parklands and the future open space lands on the project site.